 Sensitive Skin Under their Unique Coat

 Have you ever wondered why it always seems to be the poodles that are at the groomers?
 Their unique coat is unlike most other dog fur.
 The tight hair-like curls trap oils next to the skin which can turn into irritation, itching, and sores.
 The poodle is also known for developing sebaceous adenitis, which is an inflammatory skin disease.
 While the most obvious indication is scaling skin, it can mean that your poodle is more likely to contract a bacterial infection.
-Taking your poodle to the groomer every few weeks helps him maintain a healthy coat and skin surface.
-You can further support their health by ensuring that the yard is well maintained and any pet potty solution you use inside remains clean.
+Taking care of poodles by bringing them to the groomer every few weeks helps maintain a healthy coat and skin surface.
+You can further support poodle health by ensuring that the yard is well maintained and any pet potty solution you use inside remains clean.
 A Bark Potty is perfect for this as it is an all natural dog potty solution that is clean and odorless!

 Prone to Gastrointestinal Problems

 Many tall breeds, including poodles, are also susceptible to problems related to their digestive tract.
 Bloat is a condition that can be life threatening as many dogs will hide the symptoms until the illness has turned toxic.
 This condition happens when a twist occurs in the intestines, cutting off blood flow to the organs in the gut.
 It is extremely painful and can be treated surgically when caught before the intestine starts to die.
 Known as canine bloat, you will find it most often in breeds with tall, deep chests like the Great Dane, Doberman, and Standard Poodle.
 The torsion can be caused by a sudden and excessive production of gas.
 If caught early enough, surgery can relieve the torsion.
-Some vets recommend offering a bland diet to combat the excess gas, but there is little research to support any kind of preventive care.
-Being attuned to your pet's health, especially when they are visiting the pet potty, and taking them to the vet if you think they are in pain is the best way to address this condition.
+Some vets recommend offering a bland diet to combat the excess gas as part of taking care of poodles, but there is little research to support any kind of preventive care.
+Being attuned to poodle health, especially when they are visiting the pet potty, and taking them to the vet if you think they are in pain is the best way to address this condition.